WIESZJAK/black-hole-simulator/README.md

 - **I**: Toggle UI visibility.
 - **E**: Open sliders for parameter editing.
 - **F**: Display detailed simulation statistics.
-- **Additional Keys**:
-- Here are all the keyboard shortcuts available in the simulator:

 - Esc: Quit the program (start menu) or exit the simulation (main simulation).
 - Caps Lock: Switch between input fields in the start menu.